 Genre: Adventure, War

-Plot Summary: During the Napoleonic Wars, Captain Horatio Hornblower (Gregory Peck) commands the HMS Lydia in South American waters.
-While there he meets Lady Barbara Wellesley (Virginia Mayo) and needs to transport her back to England.
-On the voyage back the two fall in love, but Lady Barbara is engaged to an Admiral, and Horatio has a wife at home (who he does not know has died).
-Will the two end up together?
+Plot Summary: During the Napoleonic Wars, Captain Horatio Hornblower (Gregory Peck) of the HMS Lydia is sent on a secret mission to Central America to deliver weapons to anti-Spanish rebels.
+While there, Captain Hornblower meets up with Lady Barbara Wellesley (Virginia Mayo), the sister of the Duke of Wellington, and agrees to transport her back to England.
+The two fall in love on the voyage back to England, but Lady Barbara is engaged to Admiral Rodney Leighton (Denis O’Dea) and Horatio has a wife back home (who he does not know has since died) which seemingly keeps them apart.
+Back in England, Horatio is soon sent on a new mission to patrol the French coast.

-Reception: Captain Horatio Hornblower premiered at Warner Theatre in Leicester Square, London on April 10, 1951.
+Reception: Captain Horatio Hornblower had its United Kingdom premiere at Warner Theatre in Leicester Square, London on April 10, 1951.
 Princess Margaret attended the premiere.
-Captain Horatio Hornblower was Warner Bros’ most expensive film of the year, however it was also very successful for them.
-The film was a big hit in the United States and was one of the top ten highest grossing films at the British box office that year.
-Peck and Mayo reprised their roles in a Lux Radio Theater adaptation of Captain Horatio Hornblower broadcast on January 21, 1952.
+The film premiered in New York City on September 13.
+Captain Horatio Hornblower was a box office hit and earned a profit for Warner Bros.
+It was one of the top ten highest grossing films in the United Kingdom that year.
+Gregory Peck and Virginia Mayo reprised their film roles in a Lux Radio Theater adaptation of Captain Horatio Hornblower that was broadcast on January 21, 1952.